 Enter your password into the right box.
 Remember that your password is case sensitive.

 If you make a mistake in either place, you will get this error message:

 Login failed.
 The username or password provided was not valid.
 Passwords are case-sensitive.
 Check your Caps-Lock key and try again or contact your local library.

 and you must try again.
 If you continue having trouble, see Why am I having trouble getting into My Account? below.

 If you check the checkbox next to the words "Stay logged in?", you will be kept logged in for up to two weeks, unless you log out.

 "Stay logged in" may not work if you use your web browser in a private mode or if you have your web browser set to clear all your history and cookies when you close it.

-If you use a computer that is used by more than one person, checking "Stay logged in?" may give other people access to your account.
+If you use a computer that is used by others, checking "Stay logged in?" may give other people access to your account.
 Be aware of this and keep your information safe.